CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 original GitHub page.

-This project (and all other CUDA projects in this course) requires an NVIDIA graphics card with CUDA capability!
+This project (and all other CUDA projects in this course) requires an NVIDIA graphics card with CUDA capability.
 Any card with Compute Capability 2.0 (sm_20) or greater will work.
 Gheck your GPU on this [compatibility table](https://developer.nvidia.com/cuda-gpus).
 If you do not have a personal machine with these specs, you may use computers in the SIG Lab *or* machines 1-5 in Moore 100B.